jrburke/module/docs/existing/inlining.md

 }
 ```

+The details on which module-specific or top-most loader would see or store the
+modules is described in [this repo's local module section](https://github.com/jrburke/module/blob/master/README.md#multiple-local-modules).

+But basically, local modules are only seen in the module-specific loader, and
+if a module is asked for in that set, parent loaders are asked for it, and if
+none have it, the top-most loader does the load for that module.

 ### Benefits

 * Does not require extra HTML script tag variants.
 If an import happens top level, just throw (with a very specific error message mentioning how to fix, or a link that explains why).